Marken-Foo/variants-site/content/post/200608-wilts-2010-buchanan.md

 This is one of my favourite retros, so I want to post my full solution.

-I usually begin solving a retro by counting the pieces:
+I usually begin solving a retro by counting the pieces.

 White is missing just two: KB that died "at home" and S that was captured on the g-file by bPh.